 B.Sc.
-Physiotherapy, Higher Diploma Acupuncture, MISCP Certified Body Control Pilates Instructor
+Physiotherapy, Higher Diploma Acupuncture, JEMS® Certified Clinical Rehabilitation Practitioner, MISCP

 Kiera has had the privilege of training in Acupuncture, under the direction of Mary Pender and graduated from UCD 2002 and then further training with world-renowned experts Dr Tan’s (Balancing method) and John Tindall in London.

-She has always loved teaching movement.
+She has always loved watching and teaching beautiful, graceful, powerful movements.
 Initially, she trained in London in 2004, with Body Control Pilates.
 In 2019, Kiera trained with Joanne Elphinston with the JEMS movement and the results are amazing.
+She enjoys working with clients to uncover their own dysfunctional movement patterns, understand how those patterns fuel their pain/ recurrent injuries and then holding the space for clients to discover their own solutions.

 Kiera is a member of the ISCP